1014 Tasting Notes

 For some reason I was extremely tired today and fell asleep around 5pm…and didn’t wake up until around midnight.
 I definitely wanted some tea but didn’t necessarily want to stay up for the rest of the night so I pulled out the Vanilla Comoro.
 This tea is so smooth and flavorful, I almost can’t believe that it is a decaf tea.
 I’ve had so many poorly done decaf options, but this is so good!

-This is another tea from the lovely JacquelineM!
-Thanks again!
+This is yet another tea from the awesome JacquelineM!
+Thanks again!!

 I’ve tried this sample previously, but didn’t pay enough attention to it as I took it as my work tea (it can be tough paying attention to anything when teaching 6 year olds).
 I am revisiting this tonight because I’ve wanted to try it and would like to know if it is worth the somewhat hefty (in my opinion) price tag that this tea carries.

 While I’m sure this tea is amazing on it’s own, I am really enjoying it with a pinch of sugar and a splash of milk this evening.
 The first infusion had a definite malty earthiness which reminded me quite a bit of the Golden Bi Luo from Chicago Tea Garden.
 I was hesitant to try a second infusion because the first one was for such a long time, but I went ahead and gave it a shot.

 I am glad that I tried this second infusion!
 The earthiness is not very noticeable now, but there is a honey sweetness that has taken over.
 I definitely think that my pinch of sugar has something to do with it, but I can tell there is a natural sweetness lurking below my additions.
 I am really loving this tea and it will be on my shopping list for sure!